 - Planning to pursue a professional career which has direct relevance to the United States aerospace industry and the goals of the National Aeronautics and Space Administration (NASA).
 Such as studies in: Astronomy, Biology, Engineering, Mathematics, Physics, Aeronautical Engineering and other basic sciences, including earth sciences, and Medicine.
 Cross-disciplinary and other areas of study may also apply.

-- Applications must be received no later than March 1, of the current academic year, for an applicant to be considered for the competition.
+- Applications must be received no later than Friday, March 3rd.

 - Results of the competition will be announced on or about April 1.
-Questions about the scholarship should be addressed to Ms. Debra Fraser at firstname.lastname@example.org or by calling (802) 656-1429.
+Questions about the scholarship should be addressed to Dr. Ellen KW Brennan at Ellen.Brennan@uvm.edu or by calling (802) 656-1429.

 The Vermont Space Grant Consortium (VTSGC) is an organization involving UVM's College of Engineering and Mathematics, St. Michael's College, Norwich University, Vermont Technical College, the Vermont State Mathematics Coalition, and Burlington Aviation Technology School/Burlington Technical Center.
 Funded in part by a grant from NASA's National Space Grant College and Fellowship Program, key goals of the Consortium are to build research infrastructure within the state, encourage Vermont students to take more mathematics and science, and promote consideration of careers in aerospace-related areas.